mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** Consciousness.

-**Katagiri Roshi:** Consciousness, yes.
-When time disappears means your consciousness, stream of consciousness stops.
+**Katagiri Roshi:** Consciousness!
+Yes.
+“Time disappears” means your stream of consciousness stops.
 Do you understand?
+[Blocked].
+And then, time goes.

-Blocked, and then time goes.
-So, that’s why time is produced change of the mind, consciousness.
+So, that’s why time is produced by change of the mind, consciousness.
 Alright?
-That’s very true, don’t you think so?
+That’s really true, don’t you think so?

-So, this book is very interesting because the human beings can be seen, can be understood in terms of change of consciousness.
+So this book is very interesting, because human beings can be seen, can be understood in terms of change of consciousness.
 That is the point this book always concentrates on.
-But, unfortunately, this book doesn’t mention how the human mind works, how human mind works in the human society when you join the member of society.
-It doesn’t mention.
-Just analyze, just understand human beings in terms of consciousness.
-So, it’s wonderful understanding, but not a concrete way of living.
-When you join to human society, it doesn’t explain.
-So, just understanding human beings in terms of consciousness.
-That is very nice book.
+But unfortunately this book doesn’t [talk about] how the human mind works in human society, when you [are a] member of society.
+It doesn’t [talk about that] – just analyzing and understanding human beings in terms of consciousness.
+So, it’s a wonderful understanding, but not a concrete way of living.
+When you join human society, it doesn’t explain.
+So just understanding human beings in terms of consciousness; that is a very nice book.

 So, that’s why time is produced by the change of consciousness.
-Alright?

 #### 43:37

-And then look at the consciousness, our consciousness.
-So, consciousness is always going, moving, constantly, or whatever you feel.
-Under all circumstances, consciousness is always working.
-Operating.
-This is wonderful in a sense, because this is, that’s the continuation, continuous, continuous, you know, the working of a human consciousness creates human culture, the discriminating mind, et cetera.
+And then, look at consciousness, our consciousness.

+Consciousness is always going, moving, constantly, whatever you feel.
+Under all circumstances, consciousness is always working, operating.
+This is wonderful in a sense, because the continuous working of human consciousness creates human culture, the discriminating mind, et cetera.
 But, on the other hand, very difficult.
 Because, under all circumstances, still you can create the human culture, you can go any place.
 But a human body doesn’t develop under certain circumstances.
-If you become sick, it’s very difficult to think wonderful world, because you cannot develop yourself, you know?
-So if human body becomes sick, so-called under circumstances, very difficult to develop human life.
+If you become sick, it’s very difficult to think [it’s a] wonderful world, because you cannot develop yourself, you know?
+So if the human body becomes sick, so-called under circumstances, [it’s] very difficult to develop human life.

-But on the other hand, conscious world is quite different from physical world.
-Alright?
-Even though you are sick, or even though under the unfavorable situation, or even though under very dangerous, very dangerous situation, still you can think, you can develop your life, develop human life.
+But on the other hand, the conscious world is quite different from the physical world.
+Even though you are sick, or even though under an unfavorable situation, or even though under a very dangerous situation, still you can think, you can develop your life, develop human life.
 That’s why we create constantly human culture.
 But on the other hand, it’s wonderful, because it’s giving the vitality to live...

 *[Tape break.]*

 ...
-It makes you be up in the air always.
-Far from realistic way of life.
-But on the other hand, that consciousness always gives you vitality to live.
+It makes you be up in the air always, far from [a] realistic way of life, but on the other hand, that consciousness always gives you vitality to live.
 That’s wonderful.

-So, the characteristic of consciousness is constantly working.
-So, but it is good, but on the other hand, it is not good.
+So, the characteristic of consciousness is [that it is] constantly working.
+So it is good, but on the other hand, it is not good.
 That’s why we have to make our mind calm, and understand human life.
 The calmness of your mind makes you stand up straight, right now, right here, constantly.
-That is nowness, you operate time.
+That is nowness [in which] you operate time.

-So, that’s why we do zazen.
+So that’s why we do zazen.

 But if you do zazen, do you think your mind can be completely calm?
-Can you believe?
+Can you believe that?

 **Someone:** [...]
 Why couldn’t it be?

-**Katagiri Roshi:** Why?
+**Katagiri Roshi:** Why... ?

 **Someone:** Why would not be possible?